MONICA-Project/DockerGlobalWristbandSimulation/README.md

 %REPO_ROOT%/tools> configure_docker_environment.bat dev
 ```

-**NOTE**: The environment consistent for such version of repository is local; dev is set just as an example for future extension of this repository.
+**NOTE(1)**: The environment consistent for such version of repository is local; dev is set just as an example for future extension of this repository.

 **NOTE(2)**: Sometimes could happen mistakes due to line termination difference Unix-Windows (when launching script under Unix environment or from git bash in Linux).
 Therefore, in case of trouble, before destroying your PC, just launch: